dmrom7/geogbrowns/content/event/2021-10-21-Haloween social/index.md

   country: United Kingdom

 summary: Join us for the 2nd PGR soicial of 2021/22.
 Pumpkin carving, free snack and drinks!
-abstract: "
-You are invited to our second social of this year, this time themed as a Halloween party.
-The schedule is as follows:

-* 5pm - We will start by meeting in Browns common room just after five (or when the physical geography presentations are finished)

-* 5:15 - We will conduct **Sainsbury's drinks run**, chance for you to grab whatever drink you want and we (school) pay.
-This was very succesful last time!

-* 5:30 - Come back to Browns, choose your pumpkin and carve!

-"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.